 Acceptable use of digital platforms

-All distance learning and communication should be completed with the usual high expectations of behaviour:
+All remote learning and communication should be completed with the usual high expectations of behaviour:

 - One to one online meetings should be avoided regardless of the digital learning platform.

 - Pupils should use only their own accounts when communicating on online platforms.